 Let us help you connect with Shaping Tomorrow's database and content to create integrations with your own systems and services.
 Your developers can use our API to do this.
 The documentation that they will need is below.
 Feel free to contact us if you need further assistance.

 The Shaping Tomorrow (ST) REST API is designed to allow you to interact with our database.
-It requires a registered ST user’s login credentials and apiKey, alternatively you can register a new user and use the new credentials to generate a deviceToken.
-Using the apiKey and deviceToken as authentication credentials you can add sources that will be scanned and analysed by our Athena robot.
-You can also search our database of future Indicators and even generate summaries based on text submitted to the API.
-Output is JSON only except for certain endpoints that will serve up a PDF file when the relevant argument is provided to the method.
+It requires a registered ST user’s login credentials and apiKey, alternatively, you can register a new user and use the new credentials to generate a deviceToken.
+Using the API key and deviceToken as authentication credentials you can add sources that will be scanned and analyzed by our Athena robot.
+You can also search our database of future Forecasts and even generate summaries based on text submitted to the API.
+The output is JSON only except for certain endpoints that will serve up a PDF file when the relevant argument is provided to the method.

 The first thing you need is an API Key, to get one send an email to firstname.lastname@example.org with the subject line “API Key Request”.
 Please include details in the email about what you would like to use the API for and what kind of app you’ll be building.

 Once you have your API key, you’re ready to begin!
 The full and most up to date version of the API documentation is available here.

 With the API key, you can authenticate a user, or register and then authenticate them.
 Once you have a deviceToken you can begin sending requests.
 To authenticate a user send a request containing the user’s email, password, deviceId, and your apiKey to the authentication endpoint located at:

 The JSON request body should look like this (fields are not case sensitive), the values may also be posted as form fields:

 Once the authentication is successful you need to store the deviceToken locally in your app.

 That’s all we require for access, with the apiKey and deviceToken you can now access all the other endpoints.

 To list the FORECASTS belonging to a user you would send a GET request to the following endpoint: